recoilme/losslessmix/README.md

 ## An experimental algorithm that allows you to mix models without loss of quality.

-When mixing, the weights closest to the weights of the original model are chosen
+TLDR; When mixing, the weights closest to the weights of the original model are chosen

 ## Algorithm